ajayravindranathan/tlc303/lakeformation_permissions_amazon_sagemaker.md

+# TLC303 - Use case 1 - Grant required permissions to Amazon Sagemaker using AWS LakeFormation

 This section deals with providing permissions in Lake Formation to the database and the tables to Amazon Sagemaker so that the xgboost model in Sagemaker can access the catalog and the underlying data from the producer account.

 1. Navigate to the home page of Amazon Sagemaker studio and copy/note the Execution role